 iDashboards can be embedded into other web-technologies.
 This topic will provide examples on how to leverage various interfaces for delivering the dashboards you need to share.
 While this isn’t new functionality, it might be new information.

 It is important to know two types of login options are available within iDashboards.
 First, there is a ‘named user’ login, which requires a specific username and password.
-And second, there is a ‘web license’ login, which acts as a guest user and bypasses the need for a password.
-The web license also allows a few parameters within the URL to control the display of the dashboard, chart or application options.
+And second, there is a ‘public access license’ login, which acts as a guest user and bypasses the need for a password.
+The public access license also allows a few parameters within the URL to control the display of the dashboard, chart or application options.

 Moving on, let’s learn about three methods of sharing visual charts and dashboards.
 In SharePoint, embedding is achieved using a function called ‘Web Part’.
 Khuteja wrote a blog about iDashboards and SharePoint here.
 For websites, the basic HTML syntax for embedding is simply: